bfelegi1/academic-website/content/authors/admin/_index.md

     url: https://www.vt.edu/

 # Short bio (displayed in user profile at end of posts)
 bio: My name is Brianna Felegi and I am an Assistant Professor of Economics at Virginia Tech.
 I completed my Ph.D. in Economics at the University of Notre Dame in May 2023.
 My primary fields are Applied Microeconomics with an emphasis on the Economics of Education and Labor Economics.
-My current research agenda focuses on evaluating policies intended to increase access to schooling.
+My current research agenda focuses on evaluating policies intended to increase access to schooling, but I also have work examining how labor market shocks impact sentiment towards immigrants.

 # Interests to show in About widget
 interests: